Sachdev-Ye-Kitaev model on a noisy quantum computer: SYK Hamiltonian

 where we denote the spectral norm by $\norm{\cdot}$.
-If the terms in the decomposition of $H$ are near to commuting, then the Trotter error is greatly reduced and vanishes if they commute.
-This is usually not the case for interesting physical systems.
-Though the number of terms into which $H$ is split is $m = {N \choose 4}$, one can reduce this number by only summing over some small number of clusters of Pauli strings $\mathcal{N} \ll m$.
+If the terms in the decomposition of $H$ are near to commuting, then the Trotter error is reduced and vanishes if they commute.
+Though the number of terms into which $H$ is split is $m = {N \choose 4}$, one can reduce it by only summing over a small number of clusters of Pauli strings $\mathcal{N} \ll m$.
 This helps in reducing the Trotter error since the number of terms summed in \eqref{eq:trotter_error} is reduced.
-We find that for $N=6$, the reduction factor i.e., $m/\mathcal{N} = 3$ while for $N=8$, $m/\mathcal{N} = 35/3$ and this enables us to reliably evolve to much larger times by controlling the Trotter error considerably (see Supplemental Material for details).
-If we demand that the total error in simulating the time evolution is $\epsilon$, then we need to perform $r = \mathcal{O}(t^2/\epsilon)$ Trotter steps assuming the spectral norm of commutators to be upper bounded by unity.
-Using these arguments, Ref.~\cite{Garcia-Alvarez:2016wem} estimated the circuit complexity of $\mathcal{O}(N^{10}t^{2}/\epsilon)$ but this not optimal.
-The method based on Lie-Trotter expansion is not the only way of simulating sparse Hamiltonians.
-A different way is to use the linear combination of unitaries (LCU) method and this was done in Ref.~\cite{Babbush:2018mlj} to bring the cost down to $\mathcal{O}(N^{7/2}t + N^{5/2}t~\text{polylog}(N/\epsilon))$.
-However, this is not amenable to NISQ-era hardware implementation.
-There are also alternatives to Trotter-based simulations in the NISQ-era \cite{Preskill:2018jim} that are more efficient to implement on quantum hardware \cite{2021Quant, 2022ScPP} but we do not pursue them in this work.
-We believe it would be interesting to apply these improved techniques to study $N \ge 8$ fermions.
+We find that for $N=6$, the reduction factor i.e., $m/\mathcal{N} = 3$ while for $N=8$, $m/\mathcal{N} = 35/3$ and this enables us to reliably evolve to larger times by controlling the Trotter error (see Supplemental Material for details).
+If we impose total error in simulating the time evolution is $\epsilon$, then we need $r = \mathcal{O}(t^2/\epsilon)$ Trotter steps assuming the spectral norm of commutators to be upper bounded by unity.
+Using these arguments, Ref.~\cite{Garcia-Alvarez:2016wem} estimated the circuit complexity of $\mathcal{O}(N^{10}t^{2}/\epsilon)$.
+The method based on Lie-Trotter expansion is not the only way of simulating Hamiltonians.
+Another way is to use a controlled version of oracles to embed the Hamiltonian in an invariant $SU(2)$ subspace \cite{Low:2016znh} and a variant of this was used in Ref.~\cite{Babbush:2018mlj} to bring complexity to $\mathcal{O}(N^{7/2}t + N^{5/2}t~\text{polylog}(N/\epsilon))$.
+However, this is not amenable to current hardware implementation.

-Let us consider the simplest case of $N=4$.
-In this case, there is just one Pauli string and we can write the 2-qubit Hamiltonian as $H = -J_{1234} ZZ$ and the time evolution circuit \cite{Kay:2018huf} is given by Fig.~\ref{fig:SYKcirc1}.
+Let us consider the simplest case of $N=4$ where we have just one Pauli string with $H = -J_{1234} ZZ$.
+The time evolution circuit \cite{Kay:2018huf} is given by Fig.~\ref{fig:SYKcirc1}.

+The two-qubit cost of simulating various $N$ can be found in Table~\ref{tab:tab1} for $N \le 20$.
+The circuit complexity estimate based on commuting Pauli strings exploiting the graph-coloring algorithm grows\footnote{For $N \le 10$, the cost based on quantum Shannon decomposition (QSD) is lower~\cite{Shende2006}.
+However, large $N$ scaling is exponential.} like $\mathcal{O}(N^5)$, a substantial improvement over $\mathcal{O}(N^{10})$ proposed in Ref.~\cite{Garcia-Alvarez:2016wem}.